Houston Workplace Injury Attorney

 Contact Our Houston Workplace Injury Lawyer for a Free Consultation

-You should not be left with a significant financial burden and uncertain future after a workplace injury.
-Attorney Brian White & Associates, P.C. is here to help you fight for the fair compensation you deserve.
+You should not be left with a significant financial burden and an uncertain future after a workplace injury.
+Attorney Brian White Personal Injury Lawyers is here to help you fight for the fair compensation you deserve.
 We can help with filing a workers’ compensation claim, appealing a denied claim, and gathering evidence to support your claim for benefits.
 We can also help you sue your employer or a third party for damages outside the workers’ comp system.

 Contact our law office today to schedule a free consultation with an experienced Houston workplace injury lawyer.
 We are ready to put our decades of experience to work for you.